JMS55/jms55.github.io/content/posts/2025_09_20_solari_bevy_0_17/index.md

 To quickly estimate direct lighting, Solari uses a pretty standard ReSTIR DI setup.

-ReSTIR DI randomly selects points on lights, and then shares the random samples between pixels based in order to choose the best light (most contribution to the image) for a given pixel.
+ReSTIR DI randomly selects points on lights, and then shares the random samples between pixels in order to choose the best light (most contribution to the image) for a given pixel.

 #### DI Structure